 Payments can be made via cash, check, credit card (VISA, MasterCard, American Express, or Discover), or PayPal.
-We do not work directly with insurance providers, accept insurance, or file claims for insurance reimbursement.
+We do not work directly with insurance providers, accept insurance, or file claims for insurance reimbursement (this includes Medicare/Medicade).
 However, we are happy to provide you with a super bill for you to submit to your insurance company/healthcare plan (e.g., out of network, flexible/health spending account, etc.) for possible reimbursement.

 Scott Church (All Counseling Services)

-All counseling sessions with Scott are typically offered 8AM-5PM (last appointment is 4PM-5PM) Monday through Thursday in Denver.
+All counseling sessions with Scott are typically offered 9AM-5PM (last appointment starts at 4PM) Monday through Thursday in Denver.
 Appointments can be scheduled weekly, bi-weekly, or as needed.
-Please log in for availability and to schedule an appointment–appointments for individual and couple/relationship counseling, as well as an initial consultation can all be scheduled online with Scott.
+Please log in for availability and to schedule an appointment–appointments for individual and couple/relationship counseling can all be scheduled online with Scott.

 Tracy Cobb (Sexual Abuse and Trauma Counseling)

 Sexual abuse and trauma counseling sessions with Tracy are typically offered Friday as well as evening and weekend availability in Denver and Boulder.
 Appointments can be scheduled weekly, bi-weekly, or as needed.
 Please contact her for availability and to schedule an appointment.